If you have a song request, we can do it!

 - Performance – We’re ready for your performance!

 Depending upon the difficulty of the song and how well it is suited for flute and guitar, this process can be more or less involved.
 But, as musicians, the whole process is one we relish and enjoy!
+We’ve even arranged video game music for a couple, including The Legend of Zelda: Ocarina of Time

 Please contact us if you have a special song you’d like us to arrange for you.
 We’d love to hear your ideas!